electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 This should display an alert window as soon as the page is loaded.

 Save and close.
 Now it's time to rebuild the image and see if it boots.
-Let's have more details about the filesystem type before attempting to re-create it.
+Let's have more details about the file system type before attempting to re-create it.

 	$ unsquashfs -s D0000.squashfs
 	Reading a different endian SQUASHFS filesystem on D0000.squashfs